XTuple: GUI Client

 The GUI client is written in Qt, a C++ toolkit for application development.
 It lets application developers target all major operating systems (Windows, Linux/Unix, Mac) with a single application source code.
 Qt provides a platform-independent API to all central platform functionality: GUI, database access, networking, file handling, etc. The Qt library encapsulates the different APIs of different operating systems, providing the application programmer with a single, common API for all operating systems.
 The native C APIs are encapsulated in a set of object-oriented C++ classes.

 Web Client

-There is a browser-based web client in versions 4.4.0 through 4.9.5.
-It was deprecated in v4.10.0 and will be removed by v5.0.0.
-This web client was built entirely in JavaScript using the Enyo framework for presentation and Backbone.js for model handling.
+The browser-based web client introduced in version was deprecated in v4.10.0 and removed in v5.0.0.
+The web client was built entirely in JavaScript using the Enyo framework for presentation and Backbone.js for model handling.

 Web Services

 The web client application is served by a NodeJS server, which also provides a REST based web services API that can be used for third party integration.